 Here you will find some info about me and my work....

+I am most passionate about ensemble playing.
 In my collaborative work I continually challenge myself not to shy away from situations that force me out of my comfort zone and I value the chance of finding common ground with artists from different communities.
 I often seek projects that cause me to step out of the habitual and confront my tendencies and perceptual biases.

 .....and here's a third person bio I wrote: